Transforma logo

 This report summarises Transforma Insights’ views on the ‘Connected Batteries’ IoT market, found in the Transforma Insights Connected Things IoT forecast.

 The report covers details on the evolution of battery technology, beginning with traditional batteries with no communication technologies, up to current batteries with built-in connectivity.
-It covers different sizes of batteries, from large, grid-scale batteries to small portable batteries.
+It covers different sizes of batteries, from large grid-scale batteries to small portable batteries.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used (including splits by 2G, 3G, 4G, 5G, LPWA, short range, satellite and others), as well as the revenue split between module, value-added connectivity and services.
 A full set of forecast data, including country-level forecasts, sector break-downs and public/private network splits, is available through the IoT Forecast tool.